Colorado potato beetle: Human interaction

 By 1874 it had reached the Atlantic Coast.
 From 1871 American entomologist Charles Valentine Riley warned Europeans about the potential for an accidental infestation caused by the transport of the beetle from America.
 From 1875 several Western European countries, including Germany, Belgium, France and Switzerland, banned imports of American potatoes to avoid infestation by L. decemlineata.

 These controls proved ineffective, as the beetle soon reached Europe.
 In 1877 L. decemlineata reached the United Kingdom and was first recorded from Liverpool docks, but it did not become established.
 Many further outbreaks have occurred; the species has been eradicated in the UK at least 163 times.
 The last major outbreak was in 1977.
 It remains as a notifiable quarantine pest in the United Kingdom and is monitored by the Plant Health and Seeds Inspectorate of the Animal and Plant Health Agency (APHA) to prevent it from becoming established.
 A cost-benefit analysis from 1981 suggested that the cost of the measures used to exclude L. decemlineata from the UK was less than the likely costs of control if it became established.
 In July 2023 Colorado beetles were officially confirmed in a potato field in Kent, England.
-Farmers and growers, gardeners and members of the public are being encouraged to remain vigilant for signs of the pest and to report potential sightings to APHA.
+Farmers and growers, gardeners and members of the public were being encouraged to remain vigilant for signs of the pest and to report potential sightings to APHA.
+In January 2026 it was reported that beetle had once again been eradicated from the UK.

 Elsewhere in Europe the beetle became established near USA military bases in Bordeaux during or immediately following World War I and had proceeded to spread by the beginning of World War II to Belgium, the Netherlands and Spain.
 The population increased dramatically during and immediately following World War II and spread eastward, and the beetle is now found over much of the continent.
 After World War II, in the Soviet occupation zone of Germany, almost half of all potato fields were infested by the beetle by 1950.
 In East Germany they were known as Amikäfer ('Yankee beetles') following a governmental claim that the beetles were dropped by American planes.
 In the European Union it remains a regulated (quarantine) pest for the Republic of Ireland, Balearic Islands, Cyprus, Malta and southern parts of Sweden and Finland.
 It is not established in any of these member states, but occasional infestations can occur when, for example, wind blows adults from Russia to Finland.